What Is Orthodontic treatment?

 Many people have crowded or crooked teeth.
 Orthodontic treatment will straighten the teeth or move them into a better position.
 This can not only improve their appearance but also the way the teeth bite together, while also making them easier to clean.

-In some patients, the upper front teeth can stick out and look unsightly.
-These ‘prominent’ teeth are more likely to be damaged, but orthodontic treatment can move them back into line.
+In some patients, the upper front teeth are placed forwardly which may increase the chances of fracture of these teeth.
+Orthodontic treatment can help to get the teeth in the correct position.
 In others, the way the upper and lower jaws meet can cause teeth to look unsightly and lead to an incorrect bite.
 Orthodontic treatment may be able to correct both.

-When the teeth don’t meet correctly, this can put strain on the muscles of the jaw, causing jaw and joint problems and in some cases headaches.
-Orthodontic treatment can help you to bite more evenly and reduce the strain.
+When the teeth don’t meet correctly, this can put a strain on the muscles of the jaw, causing jaw and joint problems and in some cases headaches.
+Orthodontist can help by correcting the position and equalizing the biting force evenly and reduce the strain.

 Orthodontic care is not just cosmetic in nature.
 It also can benefit long-term dental health.
 Straight, properly aligned teeth are easier to brush and floss.
 This can help reduce the risk of tooth decay.
-It also can help prevent gingivitis, an inflammation that damages gums.
-Gingivitis may lead to infection, which occurs when bacteria cluster around the area where the teeth meet the gums.
-Untreated gingivitis can lead to periodontitis.
-This type of gum disease can destroy bone that surrounds the teeth and lead to tooth loss.
+It can also help prevent gingivitis, an inflammation that damages gums.

 At what age should I have orthodontic treatment?